WebOfTrustInfo/rwot3-sf/draft-documents/did-implementer-draft-10.md

 ## 5.1.
 The Generic DID Scheme

 The generic DID scheme is a URI scheme conformant with [RFC 3986](https://www.ietf.org/rfc/rfc3986.txt).
 It consists of a DID followed by an optional path and/or fragment.
-The term **DID** refers only to the identifier conforming to the did rule in the ABNF below—when used alone, it does not include a path or fragment.
+The term **DID** refers only to the identifier conforming to the did rule in the ABNF below; when used alone, it does not include a path or fragment.
 A DID that may optionally include a path and/or fragment is called a **DID reference**.

 Following is the ABNF definition using the syntax in [RFC 5234](https://tools.ietf.org/html/rfc5234) (which defines ALPHA as upper or lowercase A-Z).
 ```